With the rise of big data and new data sources, there's a pressing need to transform raw data on the fly.

-This complexity has led to the rapid emergence of the Modern Data Stack and demand for data integration tools that centralize data from disparate applications and create sanity from the chaos of applications sprawled across the organization.
+The complexity of wrangling various structured and unstructured data sources has led to the rapid emergence of the Modern Data Stack.
+In addition, there's a need for data integration tools to centralize data from numerous cloud-based apps and bring sanity from the chaos across the organization.

 ELT tools sync raw data from applications into a data warehouse or data lake to power data analytics, process automation, and product development.

-Definition of ELT: Extract, Load, Transform (ELT) tools offer no-code connectors that sync data from systems across the enterprise into a data warehouse or data lake.
-In ELT workflows, data transformation (typically via SQL) takes place once data is landed in the target system.
+ELT Definition: Extract, Load, Transform (ELT) tools offer no-code connectors that sync data from systems across the enterprise into a data warehouse or data lake.
+In ELT workflows, data transformation (typically via SQL) occurs once data lands in the target system.

-Users of ELT Tools: Data engineers and data analysts are in charge of data management and enterprise data infrastructure, including ELT data flows, cloud data warehouses, and the extract, transform, and load process more generally.
+Who Uses ELT Tools: Data engineers and data teams are in charge of data management and enterprise data infrastructure, including ELT data flows, cloud data warehouses, and the extract, transform, and load process more generally.

-Common ELT Data Sources: ELT tools pull data from APIs, databases, warehouses, event sources, webhooks, and unstructured data sources like files.
+Common ELT Data Sources: ELT tools pull data from APIs, databases, cloud data warehouses, event logs, webhooks, and unstructured data sources like files.
 The most common data types for ingestion are product databases, CRM systems, ERP platforms, and HR applications.